 Economic substance requirements

-The Regulations apply to all UAE onshore and FTZ companies that carry on a "Relevant Activity".
-It is yet to be confirmed whether the Regulations will also apply to sole proprietorships and branches, however, it is expected that entities incorporated under offshore (FTZ) companies regulations that carry on a “Relevant Activity” to be within the scope of the Regulations.
+The Regulations apply to all UAE onshore and FTZ companies that carry on a relevant activity.
+It is yet to be confirmed whether the Regulations will also apply to sole proprietorships and branches; however, it is expected that entities incorporated under offshore (FTZ) companies that carry on a relevant activity will be within the scope of the Regulations.

-The following are considered as “Relevant Activities” under the Regulations: Banking, Insurance, Fund management, Lease-finance, Headquarters, Shipping, Holding company, Intellectual property (IP) and Distribution and service centre.
+The following are considered as relevant activities under the Regulations: banking, insurance, fund management, lease-finance, headquarters, shipping, holding company, intellectual property (IP), and distribution and service centres.

 - with reference to the level of activities performed in the United Arab Emirates:

-- have adequate number of qualified full-time employees in the United Arab Emirates;
+- have an adequate number of qualified full-time employees in the United Arab Emirates

 - have adequate physical assets in the United Arab Emirates.